sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **Please refer to the Network as “USA National Phenology Network” and “USA-NPN” because there are lots of other phenology networks in other countries**

-We have added this clarification in several places within the text to avoid any confusion.
+We have made this change throughout the text to avoid any confusion.

 **In several places “data” is treated as singular… data are plural**